benjystanton/benjystanton.github.io/src/posts/2018-05-26-weeknotes-series-01-episode-04.md

 excerpt: We got a new graphic designer and a new UX designer.
 Ryan Dunn popped in too.
 ---

-<p class="lede">This week, we got a new graphic designer and a new user experience designer.
+<p>This week, we got a new graphic designer and a new user experience designer.
 Ryan Dunn popped in too.</p>

 ## Monday